vicajoy/applitools-cbt-hackathon/README.md

 with viewport sizes of 1200x700, 768x700 and 500x700.

 ## Notes
-* As I use Linux platform as my working environment, Edge Chromium was not available to me.
+* Used Chrome v81.0.4 and Firefox v77.0.1 browsers (the latest ones that Linux supports).
-* Currently, Linux supports Chrome version 81, that's why I ran modern tests on that version as well (I was having some issues with version 83 and was not able to debug them locally).
+* Edge Chromium is not available on Linux, that's why it's missing on my tests.

 ## Author